maverickactuary/1actuary/content/3buildingblocks/index.md

 ## Planning success: building blocks

-Planning &mdash; step two in a protection challenge &mdash; includes free third party advice:
+Planning &mdash; step two in a protection challenge &mdash; includes a strong steer, based on a survey of IFAs:

 1. [Review your current market position](/content/2marketplayers/)
 1. <span class="highlight nopadding"><a href="/content/3buildingblocks/">Plan for success as suggested by IFAs</a>